buzzm/WebF3/README.md

 with the `boundary=LF` attribute.
 More on this in the section following basic class and function setup.

+4. Flexibility to efficiently support a variety of response semantics from "the one big JSON object" to streamable (constant output) BSON and meta/data constructs without imposing a standard through appropriate use of `start` and `next` methods.

-4. Automatic handling of help.
+5. Automatic handling of help.
 Calling http://machine:port/help will return the set of functions and descriptions and arguments to the caller.
-5. Easy, flexible integration to RESTful callers.
+6. Easy, flexible integration to RESTful callers.

 Overview